Push sum with transmission failures: The invariance relation

-We see two push-sum algorithms, both starting from $\cZ(1)$, but with different weights.
-During the push-sum steps $S$ the weights $w_i(t)$ have no effect on the evolution of the vectors $v_i(t)$, so the vector parts must follow the same distribution.
+We see two push-sum algorithms, both initialized with vectors $\cZ(1)$ but with different weights.
+Let us couple them by always choosing the same edge for both and also taking the same transmission success decision for the two.
+Notice that during the push-sum steps $S$ the weights $w_i(t)$ have no effect on the evolution of the vectors $v_i(t)$.
+Initially the vectors were identical and the same transformations were applied at all steps, so they must remain equal for the two algorithms at all times.

-{\bf Claim 2.} There exist a scalar $\rho$ which can be random and dependent from our other variables such that
+{\bf Claim 2.} \emph{The push sum coefficients $\tau$ and $T(\cZ(1))$ are parallel: More precisely, there exists a scalar $\rho>0$ which can be random and dependent from our other variables such that

-What happens when we apply the evaluating function $N$ to both $S^t(\cZ(1),w(1))$ and $S^t(\cZ(1),\vec{1})$?
-We divide the first of the vectors, which are the same, with the first of the weights, which might be different.
-Consequently, the directions of the resulting vectors are the same, while the lengths might be different, so there is only a scalar factor difference between the two.